apache/hbase-operator-tools/hbase-hbck2/README.md

 Problems in operation are bugs.
-The need for an _HBCK2_ fix is meant as workaround until the bug is fixed and deployed in a new hbase version.
+The need for an _HBCK2_ fix is meant as workaround until the bug is fixed and deployed in a new HBase version.

 ## _HBCK2_ vs _hbck1_
 HBCK2 is the successor to [hbck](https://hbase.apache.org/book.html#hbck.in.depth),
-the repair tool that shipped with _hbase-1.x_ (A.K.A _hbck1_).
-Use _HBCK2_ in place of _hbck1_ making repairs against hbase-2.x clusters. _hbck1_ should not be run against an hbase-2.x install.
+the repair tool that shipped with _HBase 1.x_ (A.K.A _hbck1_).
+Use _HBCK2_ in place of
+_hbck1_ making repairs against hbase-2.x clusters. _hbck1_ should not be run against an HBase 2.x installation.
 It may do damage.
-While _hbck1_ is still bundled inside hbase-2.x -- to minimize surprise -- it is deprecated, to be removed in _hbase-3.x_.
-Its write-facility (`-fix`) has been removed.
-It can report on the state of an hbase-2.x cluster but its assessments will be inaccurate since it does not understand the internal workings of an hbase-2.x.
+While _hbck1_ is still included in HBase 2.x to avoid surprises, it is now deprecated and will be removed in _HBase 3.x_.
+The write-facility (`-fix`) of _hbck1_ has been removed.
+It can report on the state of a HBase 2.x cluster but its assessments will be inaccurate since it does not understand all internals workings of HBase 2.x.

 _HBCK2_ does not work the way _hbck1_ used to, even for the case where commands are similarly named across the two versions.
 See the next section for how the tools